robotgoat/inavdocs/README.md

 This documentation attempts to consolidate all the knowledge about INAV into a centralized, easy to access and read location.

 To build and run the docs locally, install npm on your system and follow the Docusaurus installation instructions.
-Run the dev server with `npm run start`
+Run the dev server with `npm run start`.
+Before running, make sure all packages are installed with `npm install`.